 - In a new study, researchers report that people with type O blood appear to be at lower risk for contracting the novel coronavirus that causes COVID-19.

 - In a June study, researchers concluded that people with type A blood have a higher risk of contracting the novel coronavirus.

 - In March, a study from China concluded that people with type A blood may have a higher risk of contracting the new coronavirus than people with type O.

 - The experts add that past research has shown some connection between blood type and illnesses such as the stomach flu, as well as the risk of stroke and cognitive impairment.

-In a new study, researchers have concluded that people with type A blood are associated with having a 45 percent higher risk of contracting the novel coronavirus that causes COVID-19.
+The findings are similar to a study published in June where researchers concluded that people with type A blood were associated with having a 45 percent higher risk of contracting the novel coronavirus.

 In March, a study out of China suggested that people with type A blood might be more susceptible to getting the virus and people with type O blood might have more protection against the virus.

 The reports have some experts worried that people with type A blood might panic or worry and that people with type O blood might let their guard down or get too complacent.